-The Fair Debt Collection Practices Act (FDCPA) (15 U.S.C.
-1692 et seq.), which became effective March 20, 1978, was designed to eliminate abusive, deceptive, and unfair debt collection practices.
-In addition, the federal law (15 U.S.C.
-1692 et seq.) protects reputable debt collectors from unfair competition and encourages consistent state action to protect consumers from abuses in debt collection.
-The Dodd-Frank Act granted rulemaking authority under the FDCPA to the Consumer Financial Protection Bureau (CFPB) and, with respect to entities under its jurisdiction, granted authority to the CFPB to supervise for and enforce compliance with the FDCPA.
+The Fair Debt Collection Practices Act (FDCPA), which became effective March 20, 1978, is the main federal law that governs debt collection practices.
+The FDCPA prohibits debt collection companies from using abusive, unfair or deceptive practices to collect debts.
+The Dodd-Frank Act granted rulemaking authority under the FDCPA to the CFPB and, with respect to entities under its jurisdiction, granted authority to supervise for and enforce compliance with the FDCPA.